 Popular Direct is a division of Banco Popular North America, which is a subsidiary of the Puerto Rico-based bank holding company, Popular, Inc. I can find no connections between Popular, Inc. and the Spanish Banco Popular.

-When compared to the 187 similar length-of-term CDs tracked by DepositAccounts.com that are available nationwide and require a minimum deposit of $10k or less, Popular Direct’s 5-year Popular Direct CD APY currently ranks second.
+When compared to the 200 Personal Savings accounts tracked by DepositAccounts.com that are available nationwide, Popular Direct’s Dollar Exclusive Savings APY currently ranks first.

-To search for the best CD rates, both nationwide and state specific, please refer to our CD rates table.
+To look for the best Savings account rates, both nationwide and state specific, please refer to our Savings Account Rates Table page.